Sewer56/XOS-Image-Compressor/README.md

 ##### JPEGs

 JPEGs compress very quickly and very efficiently with the tools used, needless to say the settings for JPEGs are identical for every compression level.
 Here the images were first converted to JPEG with convert -quality 100 (part of imagemagick) and then tested against the same sample.
-The magic is mostly done by the fantastic utilities available at jpeg-archive (git)
+The magic is mostly done by the fantastic utilities available at jpeg-archive (git).

 | Sample        | Preset       | Reduction %  | Time |
 |:-------------:|:-------------:|:-----:|:-----:|
 | XOSTheme Icon Set (No Transparency) | Any | 45.980% | 6.066s (Real) |

-In the end it should be notable that the actual JPEGs were larger than the PNGs made by the time-comparable --c1 preset for PNGs which also had to deal with transparency, although simple images are here at play which really is not the correct situation to test on JPEGs, for any image like a photo with a much deeper range of colours and complexity the JPEG format would win
+In the end it should be notable that the actual JPEGs were larger than the PNGs made by the time-comparable --c1 preset for PNGs which also had to deal with transparency, although simple images are here at play which really is not the correct situation to test on JPEGs, for any image like a photo with a much deeper range of colours and complexity the JPEG format would win.

 ##### JPEG Lossy

 Fancy going lossy?
 I can't deny, jpeg-archive and the projects that project is based on do this too well, you get your usual JPEG artifacts for a very strong reduction in size, which undercuts their lossless counterparts by a decent amount, although expected.
 This is still a high quality profile however despite being labelled as lossy as it targets approximately 93% quality, it should be transparent to the viewer unless the user specifically looks for JPEG artifacts which then simply become clear.

 | Sample        | Preset       | Reduction %  | Time |
 |:-------------:|:-------------:|:-----:|:-----:|
 | XOSTheme Icon Set (No Transparency) | --jpeg-lossy | 89.450% | 4.263s (Real) |